Top results

 So often, the difficulty comes not from writing in general, but rather getting pupils to start writing.
 Enter sentence openers for KS2.

-We all know those pupils that struggle to write, and often it’s the ones that don’t read a lot.
+We all know those pupils who struggle to write, and often it’s the ones that don’t read a lot.
 There are many reasons for this correlation, but I think one key factor is that they don’t have that bank of imaginative ideas that reading provides, to dip into.

 Sentence openers are great for providing these ideas that allow children to get going.
 For me, they’ve been a game-changer.